MTstateIntroStats/IntroStatTextbook/docs/06-inference-num.md

 The function produces the bootstrap distribution of the difference in means, with the upper and lower percentiles of the confidence range marked with vertical lines.
 The figure caption gives the estimated confidence interval.
 In this case, we are 90% confidence that ESCs increase the change in heart pumping capacity by between 4.72 and 11.09 percentage points on average.

-**Theory-based inference for the difference of two means** To demonstrate theory-based methods in `R` for a difference in means, we will continue use the embryonic stem cell data.
+#### Theory-based inference for the difference of two means {-}

+To demonstrate theory-based methods in `R` for a difference in means, we will continue use the embryonic stem cell data.
 Something to keep in mind as we work through the example: are theory-based methods appropriate here?
 Are the results different than the results from the simulation-based methods?

 To perform theory-based inference, we will again use the `t.test()` function in `R`.
 Remember that we sometimes need to change the reference category of the explanatory variable to have the correct order of subtraction - in this case, the default is `ctrl - esc`, since `ctrl` is first alphabetically.
 We can get our preferred order of subtracation of `esc-ctrl` this way: